RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 ### Enemy Culling
 Keep heavily in mind the number of active enemies.
 Enemies in particular are VERY heavy, I would suggest limiting it to 3-4 on-screen enemies at max.
 Off-screen, enemies do not process and so have about as much overhead as any article.

+## Common Errors

+### My sprites' collision is off/a massive rectangle
+You need to properly set the collision to precise - Rivals defaults all collision to be imprecise unless otherwise specified.
+It's very simple to fix this, add this line to `load`: `sprite_change_collision_mask("sprite_name",true,0,0,0,0,0,0);`

+### \_param out of scope/expected an argument of type/index out of bounds
+This usually means something went wrong with your action arguments - You can get an idea of which action is causing the fault by seeing which part of the action switch statement the error is coming from.

+### spawn_variables out of scope/index out of bounds
+This usually means something went wrong with your article arguments - You can get an idea of which action is causing the fault by seeing which article file the error is coming from.

 ## Miscellaneous Tips & Publishing Guidelines

 The freedom to make anything a developer desires is a core philosophy of this tool.
 However, I hope to establish some guidelines in order to minimize confusion.

-- Please clearly label a stage made with AM - with an [AM] tag and "Adventure Mode" in the description somewhere so that it can be searched for on the workshop!
+- Please clearly label a stage made with AM - with an [AM] and "Adventure Mode" tag in the description somewhere so that it can be searched for on the workshop!
 - Try to make situations which make some sense for a lot of characters.
 Keep in mind character-specific traits and create alternative options where it makes sense.
 Making a character-specific adventure is fine but keep in mind people will want to play the adventure with anyone on the workshop.
 - On a similar note speaking FOR the player character is an odd choice that should probably be avoided due to how many personalities exist in the workshopverse.
 - Comment your code thoroughly!
-This API certainly isn't immediately readable, clearly label the purpose of everything.
+This API certainly isn't immediately readable, clearly label the purpose of everything and save future you some headaches.